-Medically attended adverse events are defined as any event that requires hospitalisation or a face-to-face consultation with a doctor.
+Medically attended Adverse Events (MAE) are defined as any event that requires hospitalisation or a face-to-face consultation with a doctor.
 It is expected that this definition of medically attended events will cover most important severe adverse events following vaccination not captured as solicited events.

-Information on medically attended AEs will be recorded for medical attendances that relate to events where the symptoms relating to the reason for medical attendance started within seven days after each influenza vaccination, even if the first attendance occurred outside the seven day period.
+Information on MAEs will be recorded for medical attendances that relate to events occurring within seven days after each influenza vaccination.